 - Take photographs of your injuries.
 Broken bones and bruises should be documented before they heal.
 This evidence can be critical to your case if you decide to file a lawsuit, especially because it can be easy to forget just how much something hurt after the pain goes away.
 Remember the old adage: A picture can be worth a thousand words.

 - Don’t sign away your rights.
 It is important not to sign anything or talk to an insurance adjuster — especially one who is not your own — until you talk with a lawyer.
 Insurance adjusters don’t always have your best interests in mind.
 They may twist your words and use them against you if you’re not careful.
 We are here to help you with all of this.
 Even if you’ve already given a statement, call us before you say anything more.

-If you or a loved one have been hurt, we urge you to contact us.
-Give us a call at 816-283-3500 to schedule a free initial consultation about your truck wreck.
+If you or a loved one has been hurt in a trucking accident, our attorneys will help you recover the compensation you deserve.
+Give us a call at 816-283-3500 or contact us online to schedule a free initial consultation.